teli203/Good-README-Generator/README.md

 README Generator
 This is ran directly through a command line interface.
 Before attempting to try please run an "npm install", after cloning the repo to update the package.json files.
-After, that is complete you may "node index.js" for the questions to start prompting you.
+After that is complete you may run "node index.js" for the questions to start prompting you.
 These questions are based on a typical project or assignment that needs a simple readme.

 BASIC README CONTENTS:
 * Installation
 * Contribution to the project or assignment